Summer Public Interest Grants

 With the support of generous donors, the College of Law is able to provide summer funding to students interested in working in the areas of criminal justice and immigration.
 Interest applicants must have already secured an internship with a qualifying organization, including a District Attorney’s Office, Public Defender Office, or a nonprofit organization that provides direct legal services to indigent defendants.
 Organizations providing direct legal services in immigration law may also qualify.

-The deadline for applications will be in spring 2019.
 Interested students should contact Diana Mercer for more information.